cortexproject/cortex/docs/arguments.md

 HA Tracking looks for the two labels (which can be overwritten per user)

 It also talks to a KVStore and has it's own copies of the same flags used by the Distributor to connect to for the ring.
-- `ha-tracker.consul.acltoken`
-   ACL Token used to interact with Consul.
-- `ha-tracker.consul.client-timeout`
-   HTTP timeout when talking to consul (default 20s)
-- `ha-tracker.consul.consistent-reads`
-   Enable consistent reads to consul. (default true)
-- `ha-tracker.consul.hostname`
-   Hostname and port of Consul. (default "localhost:8500")
-- `ha-tracker.consul.prefix`
-   Prefix for keys in Consul.
-Should end with a /. (default "collectors/")
 - `ha-tracker.failover-timeout`
    If we don't receive any samples from the accepted replica for a cluster in this amount of time we will failover to the next replica we receive a sample from.
 This value must be greater than the update timeout (default 30s)
 - `ha-tracker.store`
-   Backend storage to use for the ring (consul, inmemory). (default "consul")
+   Backend storage to use for the ring (consul, etcd, inmemory). (default "consul")
 - `ha-tracker.update-timeout`
    Update the timestamp in the KV store for a given cluster/replica only after this amount of time has passed since the current stored timestamp. (default 15s)